Skip to main content

 Group of citizen science volunteers

+All sea turtles are protected under state and federal law.
 Green sea turtles can grow up to 4 feet long, weigh up to 440 pounds, and live as long as eighty years.
-They live in tropical and subtropical waters around the world.
-They are herbivores and primarily eat seagrass, but as juveniles may eat sea jellies and other invertebrates.
+As herbivores, they primarily eat seagrasses, although juveniles may eat sea jellies and other invertebrates.
+You can help sea turtles and other local species by joining wetlands habitat restoration, reducing your carbon footprint, or by participating as volunteers with the Aquarium of the Pacific.

 Community Science: Sea Turtle Monitoring